JosephHewitt/wardriver_rev3/README.md

 The `main` branch of this project is the testing/alpha branch; you should only use it if you are contributing code or want to help debug the latest features.
 Please use the `Releases` tab on the right to download stable versions.

-The `main` branch is tesed for issues on every pull request, see the status of this test below:
+The `main` branch is tested for issues on every pull request, see the status of this test below:

 ![CI Status Badge](https://github.com/JosephHewitt/wardriver_rev3/actions/workflows/arduinobuild.yml/badge.svg)